minio/docs/source/reference/minio-mc/mc-retention-set.rst

          :start-after: start-minio-syntax
          :end-before: end-minio-syntax

-      :mc-cmd-option:`mc retention set version-id` is mutually exclusive with multiple other parameters.
+      :mc-cmd:`mc retention set --version-id` is mutually exclusive with multiple other parameters.
 See the reference documentation for more information.